googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 At this point, your comments feature should now support deletion and provide controls for how many comments are fetched and displayed.
-Run a dev server to confirm that everything works, and then create a pull request and send it to your advisor for a code review.
+Run a dev server to confirm that everything works, and then create a pull request and send it to your host for a code review.

 ## Live Server